 Friday Packet Pick-Up

-Friday Packet pick-up will be at the Church of the Incarnation (550 Mendocino Avenue, Santa Rosa, CA 95401) from 4pm – 7pm on June 10th.
-You’ll be able to pick up your wrist band, bib number, tee shirt, and your jersey (if you pre-ordered one), plus your route sheet.
+Friday Packet pick-up will be at the Church of the Incarnation (550 Mendocino Avenue, Santa Rosa, CA 95401) from 4pm – 7pm on June 9th.
+You’ll be able to pick up your wrist band, bib number, tee shirt, and route sheet.
 The Church is also where the ride starts and ends on Saturday.

 Where to Park